web3bio/web3bio/README.md

 ![](./public/logo-web5bio.png)

-Web5.bio is a Web3 and Web 2.0 identity search service which is powered by [Next.ID](https://next.id).
-Web5.bio will provide a list of relevant identities when you are searching any Twitter handle, Ethereum address, or ENS domain.
+Web5.bio is a Web3 and Web 2.0 Identity Graph search service which is powered by [Next.ID](https://next.id).
+Web5.bio will provide a list of relevant identities when you are searching any Twitter handle, Ethereum address, ENS domain, or Lens profile.

 We're gradually making updates to Web5.bio.
 You may expect new features and data sources.